How often does flu occur?

 How willing are people to be vaccinated?

 According to WHO guidelines, a vaccination rate of 75 percent would be advisable for risk groups.
-A recent CSS health study shows that the vaccination rate in Switzerland is much lower.
+A recent CSS health study 2020 (in german) shows that the vaccination rate in Switzerland is much lower.
 Of the 4,217 people questioned, 18 percent said they get a flu vaccination every year.
 The majority of adults, 71 percent, do not get vaccinated at all.
 However, the willingness to be vaccinated depends on age: while 40 percent of those over 64 years of age have a flu vaccination every year, only 7 percent of 18 to 34 year olds do so.

 Are other vaccination strategies required?